-Nevertheless, I admit it was perhaps a bit tasteless as a present, but leaving all thoughts of good taste aside, it had been hanging in my I think it's mainly because this time, deep down, I wanted to make changes - and that's the cupboard ever since I'd left Vienna in the midcatalyst.
-After all, we all moan about what we 1980s.
+Nevertheless, I admit it was perhaps a bit tasteless as a present, but leaving all thoughts of good taste aside, it had been hanging in my cupboard ever since I'd left Vienna in the mid-1980s.

-Then in early 2018, on one of those rare occasions I decided to tidy up the flat.
-I noticed that though I hadn't worn it for a while, several moths or maybe one particularly hungry one. had found it of some use.
+Then in early 2018, on one of those rare occasions I decided to tidy up the flat, I noticed that though I hadn't worn it for a while, several moths or maybe one particularly hungry one, had found it of some use.
 This romantic souvenir was now replete with holes.